browserify/browserify-website/readme.md

 - reorganize css
 - optimize images
-- refactor without making any changes to the website
+- refactor without making any substantive changes to the website

-the browserify website currently does its job well and doesn't have any scaling problems. the overhead of merging in refactoring style pull requests just isn't worth it for us. sorry!
+the browserify website currently does its job well and doesn't have any scaling problems. the overhead of merging in small pull requests often just isn't worth it for us. sorry!